geofabrik/OpenRailRouting/README.md

 #   gauges: list of compatible values of the OSM tag gauge=* separated by semicola – as a string
 #   maxspeed: maximum speed of this flag encoder in kph
 #   speed_factor: divisor for divide speed values by to encode them in the flags of an edge of the graph
+#   speed_correction_factor: all speeds (both defaults and from maxspeed=* tags are multiplied by this value),
+#                            0.9 underestimates travel times usually.
 #
 # If electrified, voltages, frequencies or gauges is missing, the profile accepts any value.
 This is recommended for
 # an all-gauge diesel engine.